-Henry described Costaragua as a banana republic, which was very much based on real-world Honduras, an impoverished nation in Central America with an economy largely based on banana exports paired with a corrupt and destabilized government.
-American businesses that controlled the banana industry in Honduras at that time actually provided funds to help overthrow the government.
+O. Henry’s fictional, third-world country of Anchuria was based on real-world Honduras, an impoverished nation in Central America with an economy largely based on banana exports paired with a corrupt and destabilized government.

-The way the phrase banana republic is used has evolved since it was introduced more than a century ago.
-It is no longer limited to countries in Central America or the tropics.
+As the term banana republic has evolved in the last century, it is no longer limited to countries in Central America or the tropics.
 Key characteristics of a banana republic in the modern world include:

 - widespread government corruption